 When extending an electrical circuit the cable type and size must be the same as the existing circuit wiring that will be spliced into.

-Resources for Electrical Circuit Wiring including Wiring Diagrams
+More about Electrical Circuit Wiring and Wiring Diagrams

 Home electrical wiring includes 110 volt outlets and 220 volt outlets and receptacles which are common place in every home.
 See how wiring electrical outlets for the home is installed.

 - Electric Circuit Listing